gladiatus55/Human-video-detection-recognition/README.md

 # Human detection and recognition in video

-This code is part of bachelor thesis for human detection and recognition in video.
+This code is part of bachelor thesis for human detection and recognition in video [2018-2019].
 It is written in Python programming language.

 ## Required libraries